Skip Main Links

 Limitations: Trial was only designed to evaluate efficacy during the DB RWP period.
 During the OTTP and OLE periods, all patients were taking active drug and no conclusions can be drawn about the effect of XYWAV.
 In addition, during the OLE, data are not available for all patients at all timepoints (number of patients declined over time).

-Of 113 patients who completed the DB RWP (including those on placebo),
+94% of patients (106 out of 113) who completed the DB RWP

 DB RWP = Double-Blind, Randomized Withdrawal Period; IHSS = Idiopathic Hypersomnia Severity Scale; OLE = Open-Label Extension; OTTP = Open-Label Treatment Titration and Optimization Period; SDP = Stable-Dose Period.